 A version of this web page was presented at the October 2011 meeting Decoupling Civil Timekeeping from Earth Rotation.
-Here are PDF files of the slides and preprint.
+Here are PDF files of the slides and the preprint with full references.

 There are so many existing legal and technical requirements which specify UTC that nobody is going to consider any action which would result in the nonexistence of a time scale internationally recognized as UTC.